-The Herma Heart Center at Children’s Hospital of Wisconsin has become one of the leading pediatric cardiac programs in the world for many reasons, including our world-class doctors and commitment to research.
+The Herma Heart Institute at Children’s Hospital of Wisconsin has become one of the leading pediatric cardiac programs in the world for many reasons, including our world-class doctors and commitment to research.
 Another key component is the philanthropic support our cardiac program has received, highlighted by the support of the Herma family.

 The Herma challenge

 Now, through another generous gift, the Herma family is encouraging others to join the effort to continue to advance medical breakthroughs and expand support programs for kids with congenital heart defects.
 Through Dec.
-30, 2017, the Herma family will match gifts designated to our Herma Heart Center up to $8 million.
+30, 2017, the Herma family will match gifts designated to our Herma Heart Institute up to $8 million.

 Individuals interested in supporting the Herma challenge can visit chw.org/challenge or call the Children’s Hospital of Wisconsin Foundation at (414) 266-6100.

 Thirty years ago, John and Susan Herma faced the unthinkable.
 Their beautiful daughter, Leigh, was diagnosed with hypoplastic left heart syndrome, a condition in which several structures in the heart’s left side form incorrectly.